Maryland Criminal Lawyer

 Its important to hire a criminal defense attorney to ensure that your rights are protected.
 It can be extremely difficult to navigate the criminal justice system.
 Police officers may have violated your constitutional rights are engaged in outright unlawful behavior in the investigation or arrest process.
 Prosecutors aggressively pursue charges against individuals and are not likely to just drop charges after someone is arrested.

-If you or someone you know has been arrested or is under investigation in the State of Maryland, contact Scrofano Law PC for full case evaluation.
+If you or someone you know has been arrested or is under investigation in the State of Maryland, Anne Arundel, Howard, and Frederick County, contact Scrofano Law PC for full case evaluation.
 We specialize in defending individuals charged with misdemeanors and felonies in Montgomery and Prince George’s Counties.
-We have experience in the District and Circuit Courts defending a wide range of offenses including DUI and traffic offenses, domestic violence, guns, drugs, sex offenses, alcohol related offenses, violent felonies, and assault cases.
+We have experience in the District and Circuit Courts defending a wide range of offenses including DUI and traffic offenses, domestic violence, guns, drugs, sex offenses, alcohol-related offenses, violent felonies, and assault cases.
 You are not alone, and we are standing by ready to help.